nicaurybenitez/terraform-eks-karpenter/README.md

 }
 ```

-Once complete (after waiting about 15 minutes), run the following command to
+Once completed (**after waiting about 15 minutes**), run the following command
-update the kube.config file to interact with the cluster through kubectl:
+to update the kube.config file to interact with the cluster through kubectl:

 ```
 $ aws eks --region $AWS_REGION update-kubeconfig --name $CLUSTER_NAME